 Manchester is gifted with some incredible restaurants serving up the most delicious sushi.
 That’s just how we roll!
-From the spots that won’t break the bank to the ones that are perfect for a treat, we’ve provided you with the ultimate guide to sushi in Manchester that’ll have you hooked.
+From the spots that won’t break the bank to the ones that are perfect for a treat, we’ve provided you with the ultimate guide to sushi in Manchester that’ll have you hook, line and sinker.

 Popular cocktail spot Sunset also happens to be a fantastic option if you’re craving a bit of sushi.
 Focusing on smaller plates in comparison to its sister site, Australasia, the menu is perfect for a tapas-style lunch or dinner, with Nigiri, Tempura rolls, California rolls and other small plates such as oysters, Yum Yum squares, and Yakitori chicken skewers (which are to die for, may I add).
 Their list of refreshing cocktails accompanies perfectly, with green tea, lychee and hibiscus frequently featuring throughout the menu.
 Sunset by Australasia, 1 The Avenue, Manchester, M3 3AP.

 One of Manchester’s most beautiful spots for Japanese food, subterranean venue Australasia is much-loved for its incredible Australian dishes, infused with Japanese and Indonesian influences.
 Think oysters, Sashimi and Tempura dishes – with Teriyaki beef rump dishes, octopus and many more fresh fish offerings.
 The menu is absolutely huge, with a wide variety of Nigiri, Tempura, Sashimi and California Rolls to choose from if sushi’s what you’re after.
 We recommend ordering a number of dishes and trying a bit of everything, with the portion sizes perfect for sharing.
 Australasia, 1 The Avenue, Deansgate, Manchester, M3 3AP.